swiftlang/swift-package-manager/Documentation/Usage.md

 been installed by a system packager (eg. `apt`, `brew`, `yum`, etc.).
 The following files from the libgit2 system-package are of interest:

-    /opt/homebrew/lib/libgit2.dylib      # .so on Linux
+    /usr/local/lib/libgit2.dylib      # .so on Linux
-    /opt/homebrew/include/git2.h
+    /usr/local/include/git2.h

-**Note:** the system library may be located elsewhere on your system, such as `/usr/local/`, or `/usr/`.
-The paths above are valid for Homebrew on macOS.
+**Note:** the system library may be located elsewhere on your system, such as `/usr/`, or `/opt/homebrew/` if you're using Homebrew on an Apple silicon Mac.
+If you're not sure where `Clibgit` is in your system, you can run this command to look it up:

+    example$ pkg-config --cflags libgit2
+    -I/usr/local/libgit2/1.6.4/include

-Now let's define `Clibgit` dependency in your `Package.swift` in the example project:
+**First, let's define the `target` in the package description**:

 ```swift
 // swift-tools-version: 5.8